 For a long time my resume looked like a list of unrelated fields.
 I painted houses, taught English and philosophy in high school, taught tennis, taught philosophy in college, operated a small for-profit consulting and training business in which I taught communication and problem solving, served as state director for a non-profit organization (SANE) working on issues of nuclear weapons and a just and prosperous economy, wrote occasional editorials for newspapers, came to Queens to teach, then became dean and provost, and for close to the last decade have been teaching philosophy again.

-I have just retired from my position as professor of philosophy at Queens University of Charlotte, where I taught for 30 of the 47 years in my teaching career.
+I have recently retired from my position as professor of philosophy at Queens University of Charlotte, where I taught for 30 of the 47 years in my teaching career.
 I’ve studied and taught a wide range of subjects, from ancient philosophy to contemporary philosophy, from ethics to political philosophy, from pragmatism to philosophy of religion, from existentialism to Zen.

 “The whole function of philosophy ought to be to find out what definite difference it will make to you and me, at definite instants of our life, if this world-formula or that world-formula be the true one.”
 Several decades later I still believe that James is right about the function of philosophy.
 And I’m still trying to figure out the best world-formulas, and what makes one “better” than another, and so on.